Become an Amazon seller: Successfully sell merchandise and private label products

 high sales potentialinvest immediatelyonly with competitive purchase prices

-When conducting competitive analysis, pay special attention to whether Amazon is a competitor.
-There are particularly attractive branded goods for which Amazon almost never loses the Buy Box.
-Competing with the online giant here is – to put it positively – very bold.
+Pay special attention in the competitive analysis to whether Amazon is a competitor.
+There are exceptionally attractive traded goods where Amazon almost never loses the Buy Box.
+Competing with the online giant here is, to put it positively, very bold.

-Also, find out how many and which competitors are already offering a similar product, how they promote it, how often it sells, how the product page is designed, etc. The more information you gather, the clearer the picture you will get of the market.
-For more information on market analysis, you can find it here: These tools will help you with market analysis.
+Also find out how many and which competitors are already offering a similar product, how they promote it, how often it sells, how the product page is designed, etc. The more information you gather, the clearer the picture you will get of the market.
+For more information on market analysis, see here: These tools will help you with market analysis.

-With Private Label, you should offer only a few different products at the beginning to maximize economies of scale with minimal startup capital.
-This is different for branded goods.
-Since economies of scale hardly come into play, it makes sense to offer many different products in small quantities.
+With private label, you should offer only a few different products at the beginning to leverage economies of scale as much as possible with low startup capital.
+This is different with traded goods.
+Since economies of scale hardly come into play anyway, it makes sense to offer many different products in small quantities.

 There are two main reasons for this.

-1. On one hand, branded goods can be sourced in small quantities, especially in the EU.
+1. On one hand, traded goods can be sourced in small quantities, especially in the EU.
 Short delivery routes and the absence of production overhead costs ensure a stable price, almost independent of the order quantity.
-Of course, wholesalers appreciate larger orders and offer discounts, but these do not have as significant an effect as with the production of a private label.
+Of course, wholesalers appreciate larger orders and will offer discounts.
+However, these have less impact than with the production of a private label.

 2. On the other hand, you should diversify your business risk.
-By offering many different products, you can best distribute the risk of revenue losses.
-Additionally, this allows you to experiment with niche products, potentially hitting a real jackpot.
+By offering many different products, you distribute the risk of revenue losses as effectively as possible.
+Additionally, this allows you to try out niche products to potentially hit a real jackpot.

-“Since too many sellers do not accurately factor in all incurred costs into the selling price, I regularly see sellers overestimating themselves in the price war to remain profitable.”
+“Since too many sellers do not correctly factor all incurred costs into the selling price, I regularly see retailers overestimating themselves in the price war in order to remain profitable.”

 James Thomson

-There is hardly anything worse when selling on Amazon than underestimating your calculations.
-Due to the high competition, you must enter the market with competitive prices.
-If you do not keep an eye on your cost structure, you can quickly end up selling at a loss.
+There is hardly anything worse when selling on Amazon than calculating too tightly.
+Due to the high competition, one must enter the market with competitive prices.
+If you do not keep an eye on your cost structure, you quickly sell at a loss.
 This must be avoided at all costs.

-What does your product really cost by the time it reaches the customer?
-Of course, everyone is aware of the purchase price.
+What does your product really cost until it reaches the customer?
+Of course, everyone has the purchase price in mind.
 But what about the other costs?
-Packaging costs, shipping fees, rolling fees, or transport insurance, possibly FBA fees, the Amazon commission in the respective category, as well as packaging and shipping fees to the customer.
-Have you also considered allocating personnel costs, office rents, storage fees, energy prices, etc., to your product prices accordingly?
+Packaging costs, shipping fees, rolling fees or transport insurance, possibly FBA fees, the Amazon commission in the respective category as well as the packaging and shipping fees to the customer.
+Have you also considered allocating personnel costs, office rents, storage fees, energy prices, etc. accordingly to your product prices?

-All of this must be included in the total price of the product if you want to become a successful Amazon seller.
-Additionally, you need to factor in your profit margin, as you want to make a living from it.
-Once you have considered all of this, add the value-added tax of seven or 19 percent.
+All of this must be included in the total price of the product if you want to become a successful Amazon seller or retailer.
+Additionally, there is your profit margin, because you also want to live off something.
+If you have considered all of this, add the value-added tax of seven or 19 percent.

-Amazon is not a legal vacuum, and as a seller, you are responsible for ensuring that you comply with the legal regulations of the respective country in which you sell.
-Especially if you are acting as an importer in the EU with Private Label, you should definitely seek support from a professional at the beginning.
-Selling products from other manufacturers is usually somewhat less complicated, but you should still inform yourself well.
+Amazon is not a legal vacuum, and you as a retailer are responsible for ensuring that you comply with the legal regulations of the respective country in which you sell.
+Especially if you act as an importer in the EU with private label, you should definitely seek support from a professional at the beginning.
+Selling products from other manufacturers is usually somewhat less complicated, but you should also inform yourself well here.
 In any case, you must…

-• …register a business and, if necessary, apply for a VAT identification number.
+• …register a business and possibly apply for a VAT identification number.

 • …fulfill all tax obligations, including One-Stop-Shop (OSS).